NRG Energy Inc. (NRG) Shares Up Despite Recent Market Volatility

-NRG Energy Inc. (NYSE: NRG)’s stock price has increased by 1.03 compared to its previous closing price of 34.82.
-However, the company has experienced a 2.60% gain in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 12/06/22 that NRG Energy to Buy Vivint Smart Home for $2.8 Billion
+The stock of NRG Energy Inc. (NYSE: NRG) has increased by 0.42 when compared to last closing price of 35.76.Despite this, the company has seen a gain of 4.36% in its stock price over the last five trading days.

 Is It Worth Investing in NRG Energy Inc. (NYSE: NRG) Right Now?

-NRG Energy Inc. (NYSE: NRG) has a higher price-to-earnings ratio of 7.24x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.02.
-Analysts have mixed views on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 0 as “sell.”
+NRG Energy Inc. (NYSE: NRG) has a higher price-to-earnings ratio of 7.39x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.02.

 Top 5 EV Tech Stocks to Buy for 2023